ImPrithibi/CS320GradeCalculator/README.md

 3. Run the Flask app (`python grades_app.py`).
 4. Access the app in your web browser.

-Feel free to contribute, report issues, or customize it for your specific needs!
+Feel free to contribute, report issues, or customize it for your specific needs.
+Hope it helps out!